nishadbhujbal/BodyBalanceBites/Readme.md

 ## Using the Website

 1. On the Dashboard button, enter your height and weight in the BMI calculator.
-2. Click the "Calculate BMI" button.
+2. Click the "Calculate" button to calculate your BMI.
-3. Click on your desired section to explore recipe recommendations.
+3. Based on your BMI results, click on your desired section to explore recipe recommendations.

 ## Future Enhancements